Top 10 JavaScript Array Methods Every Web Developer Must Know

 1. some( )

 To carry out a callback function for all the elements in an array, the some( ) method can work effectively.
-What it does is perform a callback function on each element one by one until it finds the ones that return true value.
-For those elements, it will show ‘true’.
-For the rest of the array elements, it will return ‘false’.
+It performs a callback function on each component one by one until it finds the ones that return the actual value.
+Those elements will show as 'true'.
+It will return 'false' for the rest of the array elements.

-This method returns the true value on the basis of three arguments.
-These arguments are: value, index, and the object that is being transversed.
+This method returns the actual value based on three arguments.
+These arguments are value, index, and the object that is being transversed.

-It should be noted that the some( ) method does not visit the elements that are added to the array once the method has been carried out already.
-Moreover, it also doesn’t check the deleted elements.
+It should be noted that the some( ) method does not visit the elements added to the array once the technique has been carried out already.
+Moreover, it also doesn't check the deleted elements.

 Here is how a some( ) method is carried out: